iaretechnician/barebones-masterserver-wiki/Starting-Master-and-Spawner-Servers.md

 ## Running the server from IDE

 1. Open the `MasterServer.sln` file with your IDE
-1. Set `Barebones.MasterServer.Demo` as startup project
+1. Set `Barebones.MasterStarter` as startup project
 1. Right click on demo project -> Properties -> Debug, and add the command line arguments: `-master` .
 This will ensure that when you run the application, an argument to start master server is added.
 1. Run the project through Debug -> Start Debugging (or Start Without Debugging)